-We are conveniently located near Ski Roundtop and Messiah College just 10 miles south of Harrisburg, PA.
-The area is rural, but our close proximity to to I-81, and the intersections of routes 15, I-83 and I-76 make area businesses and attractions easily accessible.
+The Inn is conveniently located near Ski Roundtop and Messiah College just 10 miles south of Harrisburg, PA, and 25 miles from Hershey and Gettysburg.
+The area is rural, but Rt 114 is a main thoroughfare, and our close proximity to to I-81 and the intersections of routes 15, I-83 and I-76 make area businesses and attractions easily accessible.

 Those who are traveling on business or for pleasure have found their stay with us affordable, secure, and more enjoyable than an impersonal hotel or motel.
 We are also the perfect pit-stop for “Snowbirds” traveling to and from warmer climates!

-A self-serve “lite fare” breakfast (breads, butter, cereals, yogurts, milk, juice, and more) is included with your stay.
-There is a Keurig, a hot water pot, and an assortment of teas and coffee as well.
-Guests are also welcome to bring their own food if they have special dietary needs.
+A self-serve “lite fare” breakfast (breads, butter, cereals, yogurts, milk, juice, and more) is included with your stay, and there is a Keurig, a hot water pot, and an assortment of teas and coffee as well.
+Guests are also welcome to bring their own food, especially if they have special dietary needs.
 Other amenities include:

 Moore's Mountain Inn is located in the rolling foothills of the Appalachian Mountains.
 It sits along the Yellow Breeches Creek, an officially designated Pennsylvania scenic river.

-You can and enjoy cycling, jogging, or walking our 2 mile nature trail that starts from our doorstep and includes the George and Rita Garstad Nature Trail in Lower Allen Community Park.
+You can and enjoy cycling, jogging, or walking a nature trail that starts from our doorstep and includes the George and Rita Garstad Nature Trail in Lower Allen Community Park.
 You can also try your hand at trout fishing, tubing, or kayaking on the Yellow Breeches, or just sit back, relax, and take it easy.